Charles Bradshaw writes:

 Source : Sheila Scott Byrne (daughter of Wg/Cdr Peter Doig Scott)

 Is also listed on returning operational aircrew on 31 August 1944

 Named on a photograph of 214 Squadron members at Brackla, January 1945 - see Album 4

 Brackla near Nairn in Invernesshire.
 It was the hutted camp of ACAC, Air Crew Allocation Centre, a clearing house for tour expired aircrew.
 In spite of heavy losses, far more had survived than could be used for further flying duties and it was quite a problem finding suitable niches for all.

 Source : Gerhard Heilig and David Wright (son of Flt/Lt George Wright) and George Mackie

 Date record last updated : 28 July 2008

 Sgt Leslie Thomas Sowerby, 637314, Flight Engineer, Royal Air Force, Nationality : United Kingdom, KIA 25 July 1943, Aged 23

-FS Sparks was one of several crew from Fortress BU.B to bail out and be taken prisoner of war. (captured 8 July 1944).
+FS Sparks was one of several crew from Fortress BU-B to bail out and be taken prisoner of war. (captured 8 July 1944 in Antwerp).